Forestry operations at Haugh Woods

 Yes - the woodland will remain open throughout our harvesting operations, the most important thing for us is to keep the public, our staff, and contractors safe.
 We will have safety and operational signage displayed, diversions, closures, and banks persons in position where needed.
 This is for your safety, whether you can see or hear us working, it is important you read and listen to all instructions very carefully and obey all instruction.

 Forestry work is very hazardous.
 A falling tree can weigh several tonnes and hit the ground at nearly 60mph.
 If a harvesting machine chainsaw snaps, it can fly through the forest like a bullet.

 What about the wildlife?

 Well managed forests are able to support more wildlife, and harvesting trees is an important part of a sustainable forest lifecycle.
-Before we start any forestry work, we carry out thorough ecological surveys to check for species such as birds, mammals, rodents, invertebrates, flora, and fungi.
+Before we start any forestry work, we carry out ecological surveys to check for species such as birds, mammals, rodents, invertebrates, native plants such as bluebells and fungi.
 We also consider these against complex factors including tree health, how the ground slopes, soil condition, and likely rainfall when planning work that will support our long-term management plan.
 While working, we continue to check for wildlife and will adapt, pause or suspend work if we find any animal that must be protected.

 For this operation we have timed the work to take place after the main flowering season of ancient woodland flora to minimise disturbance in the SSSI.
 We aim to complete the work before the bird nesting season but if not completed then the contract will be temporarily suspended